-SEM is digital marketing using search engines such as Google, Bing, and Yahoo!
-SEM includes both paid search results (such as advertisements) shown in response to specific search queries and organic search results (such as unpaid listings from natural or un-optimized websites).
+Search Engine Marketing is digital marketing using search engines such as Google, Bing, and Yahoo!
+SEM includes both paid search results (such as advertisements) shown in response to specific search queries and organic search results (such as unpaid listings from natural or unoptimized websites).

 This kind of marketing is usually designed for search engines.
 SEM generally aims to bring the top, high-quality digital content to the top of a search engine’s results pages in order to maximize click-through and conversions.

 Communities of digital marketers, such as affiliates or digital agencies, are especially likely to use SEM.